19hours/sg-statutes/Acts/Companies Act.md

 (10) A person who has possession of a certificate given under subsection (6) shall, in the absence of proof to the contrary, be deemed to be the person to whom the certificate was given.

-(11) If a person signs a certificate stating that the requirements of section 76(10) have been complied with in relation to the proposed giving by a company of financial assistance and any of those requirements had not been complied with in respect of the proposed giving of that assistance at the time when the certificate was signed by that person, the person shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000 or to imprisonment for a term not exceeding one year or to both.
+(11) If a person signs a certificate stating that the requirements of section 76(9A), (9B) or (10) (as the case may be) have been complied with in relation to the proposed giving by a company of financial assistance and any of those requirements had not been complied with in respect of the proposed giving of that assistance at the time when the certificate was signed by that person, the person shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000 or to imprisonment for a term not exceeding one year or to both.

-(12) It is a defence to a prosecution for an offence under subsection (11) if the defendant proves that at the time when he signed the certificate he believed on reasonable grounds that all the requirements of section 76(10) had been complied with in respect of the proposed giving of financial assistance to which the certificate relates.
+(12) It is a defence to a prosecution for an offence under subsection (11) if the defendant proves that at the time when he signed the certificate he believed on reasonable grounds that all the requirements of section 76(9A), (9B) or (10) (as the case may be) had been complied with in respect of the proposed giving of financial assistance to which the certificate relates.

 (13) The power of a Court under section 391 to relieve a person to whom that section applies, wholly or partly and on such terms as the Court thinks fit, from a liability referred to in that section extends to relieving a person against whom an order may be made under subsection (4) from the liability to have such an order made against him.